Primary Navigation Mobile

 Car photography – how to get great images

-Begin with the basics – composition and framing.
+Composition and framing are the basics of all photography, and are just as relevant whether you’re taking basic, clear snaps to sell your car, or if you’re looking to move on to something more artistic and sophisticated.
 You’ll get the most flattering results for car exteriors when you’ve got room to stand back, avoiding distortion and making the car look big relative to the background or horizon.

 With a wide-angle lens and close up, this Renault 4 (below) would be distorted and there would be a lot of detail of the garden and grounds behind it.
 A long lens highlights the narrow, boxy shape, and keeps the focus on the car rather than the scenery.